 In contrast to its small size, the roots of the Four O’Clock Flower are long (a foot or more) and very heavy (they can weigh up to 40 pounds).

 Flowering and Fragrance

-The flowers bloom time is from early or mid-summer to fall are the most distinctive feature of this plant.
+The flower’s bloom time is from early or mid-summer to fall is the most distinctive feature of this plant.

 They come in a variety of striking colors, such as red, yellow, white flowers, magenta, and pink flowers.

 But, what’s more, interesting is many times, a single plant can produce flowers in different colors.